History of Medicine

 Jeffrey Reznick joined the History of Medicine Division in November 2009, following his tenure as director of the Institute for the Study of Occupation and Health of the American Occupational Therapy Foundation.
 Previously, he served as senior curator of the National Museum of Health and Medicine of the Armed Forces Institute of Pathology, as Executive Director and Senior Research Fellow of the Orthotic and Prosthetic Assistance Fund, and as Assistant Director of the Institute for Comparative and International Studies at Emory University.

-Dr. Reznick has lectured nationally and internationally on a variety of historical and contemporary health subjects.
-During the past decade he has offered dozens of presentations to academic and non-academic audiences alike at healthcare professional meetings and institutions including Atlanta Veterans Affairs Medical Center, Center for the Intrepid at Brooke Army Medical Center of Fort Sam Houston, Harvard University, The Johns Hopkins University’s Institute of the History of Medicine, London’s Imperial War Museum, University of Barcelona, University of London’s Institute of Historical Research, Smith College, Smithsonian National Museum of American History, and Villanova University.
-Complementing these public presentations are Dr. Reznick’s numerous interviews with national and regional press, including CBS Sunday Morning, The Christian Science Monitor, Emory Magazine, KUNC Public Radio, The New York Times, Rochester Review, Time Magazine, Washingtonian Magazine , and WUSA Channel 9 News of Washington, DC.
+Dr. Reznick has lectured nationally and internationally on a variety of historical and contemporary health subjects, speaking to academic and non-academic audiences alike at healthcare professional meetings and institutions including Atlanta Veterans Affairs Medical Center, Center for the Intrepid at Brooke Army Medical Center of Fort Sam Houston, Harvard University, The Johns Hopkins University’s Institute of the History of Medicine, London’s Imperial War Museum, University of Barcelona, University of London’s Institute of Historical Research, Smith College, Smithsonian National Museum of American History, and Villanova University.
+Complementing these public presentations are Dr. Reznick’s numerous interviews with international, national and regional press, including the BBC, CBS Sunday Morning, The Christian Science Monitor, Emory Magazine, KUNC Public Radio, The New York Times, Rochester Review, Time Magazine, Washingtonian Magazine , and WUSA Channel 9 News of Washington, DC.

 In the trajectory of his career in academe and the non-profit sector, Dr. Reznick has served as an advisor to a number organizations including the Disability and Health Workgroup of the National Association of County and City Health Officials, National Institute on Disability and Rehabilitation Research, Howard University Public Health Council, and The Polus Center for Social and Economic Development’s Disability Leadership Institute in Léon Nicaragua, an initiative funded by the Patrick Leahy War Victims Fund and The Pan-American Health Organization.
 Dr. Reznick is also a former member of the board of the Friends of the National Library of Medicine, having served that nonprofit organization for nearly seven years before joining the staff of the NLM.